timycodes/ESP32-S3-TempHumidityPressure/README.md

   # Feature : Specification
   The board uses an Espressif ESP32-S3_WROOM-1 MODULE:
   1. MCU/PROCESSOR: ESP32-S3 (MY Variant: N8R8; 8 MB flash / 8 MB PSRAM configuration).
-     a.
-R8 = 8 MG PSRAM
+  2. R8 = 8 MG PSRAM
-     b.
-OPI PSRAM: the OPI means: Octal Peripheral Interface.
+  3. OPI PSRAM: the OPI means: Octal Peripheral Interface.
 In plain English: "the ESP32-S3 talks to the external PSRAM using 8-bit-wide data connection.

-      c.
-Think of it like lanes on a road:
+  4. Think of it like lanes on a road:
          SPI = fewer lanes
          OPI = 8 lanes.